Totally awesome unemployment news today—if you don’t read the fine print:

-Among the major worker groups, the unemployment rates for adult men (6.4 percent), adult women (5.9 percent), teenagers (21.4 percent), whites (5.8 percent), blacks (12.0 percent), and Hispanics (8.1 percent) showed little or no change in February.
-The jobless rate for Asians was 6.0 percent (not seasonally adjusted), about unchanged over the year.
+Among the major worker groups, the unemployment rate for adult men rose to 5.4 percent in November.
+The rates for adult women (5.3 percent), teenagers (17.7 percent), whites (4.9 percent), blacks (11.1 percent), and Hispanics (6.6 percent) showed little change over the month.
+The jobless rate for Asians was 4.8 percent (not seasonally adjusted), little changed from a year earlier.
 (See tables A-1, A-2, and A-3.)

-The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was little changed at 7.2 million in February.
-These individuals were working part time because their hours had been cut back or because they were unable to find full-time work.
+The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers), at 6.9 million, changed little in November.
+These individuals, who would have preferred full-time employment, were working part time because their hours had been cut back or because they were unable to find a full-time job.
 (See table A-8.)

 In November, 2.1 million persons were marginally attached to the labor force, essentially unchanged from a year earlier.
 (The data are not seasonally adjusted.)
 These individuals were not in the labor force, wanted and were available for work, and had looked for a job sometime in the prior 12 months.
 They were not counted as unemployed because they had not searched for work in the 4 weeks preceding the survey.
 (See table A-16.)